Parameterisation of non-collinear energy landscapes in itinerant magnets: Theory

 \subsection{Exchange parameters from a transverse field}

-In order to obtain exchange parameters from self-consistent quantities one could perform fully self consistent spin-spiral total energy calculations and extract the exchange parameters from eq.~\eqref{DeltaE}.
+In order to obtain exchange parameters from self-consistent quantities one could perform fully self consistent spin-spiral total energy calculations and extract the exchange parameters from Eq.~\eqref{DeltaE}.
 This is however computationally expensive even for systems that can be described with a small unit-cell if we want to use an accurate all-electron code.
-A faster procedure -- that still is fully self-consistent -- was worked out by Grotheer et al.~\cite{Grotheer:2001db,Grotheer:2000gp} which exploits the fact that the constraining fields are equal to the transverse part of the Heisenberg exchange fields.
-The exchange field acting on a magnetic moment ${\bf m}_{\bf R'}$ is given by the sum: $\frac{1}{ m_{\bf R'}} \sum_{{\bf R}}J_{{\bf R}{\bf R'}}{\bf e}_{{\bf R}}$ .
-Once the constraining fields and magnetic moments are converged for a number of magnetic configurations we can therefore solve the following system of equations for the exchange parameters:
+A faster procedure, that is also fully self-consistent, was worked out by Grotheer et al.~\cite{Grotheer:2001db,Grotheer:2000gp}.
+Their approach exploits the fact that the constraining fields are equal and opposite to the transverse part of the Heisenberg exchange fields.
+We use this as a starting point and develop the so-called \textit{transverse field method} (TF), in the following.
+The exchange field ${\bf H}_{0i}$ acting on a magnetic moment ${\bf m}_{i}$ is given by:

-Besides the difference in starting point (real space vs. reciprocal space) to previous studies, a further difference is the choice of the constraining field ${\bf B^{\text{C}}_{\bf R}}$ as a free variable in our approach, while Grotheer et al.\cite{Grotheer:2001db,Grotheer:2000gp} consider the cone-angle as a free-variable.
+Once the constraining fields and magnetic moments are converged for a number of magnetic configurations, we can solve the following system of equations for the exchange parameters, $J_{ij}$:

-For convenience our procedure in setting up and solving eq.~\eqref{eq:susc2} is called the transverse field method in the following.
-It has a better scaling with respect to the size of the system than the frozen magnon method since the number of determined variables is equal to the number of magnetic atoms for each calculation, while the latter method determines only a single variable in each calculation.
-While the constraining fields in the transverse field method are converged self-consistently which computationally is more demanding compared to non-self consistent methods, this is compensated well by the fact that the constraining fields are robust quantities that are usually much faster to converge with respect to the computational parameters than small total energy differences.~\cite{Kurz}
+Relative to previous studies, besides the difference in starting point (i.e. real space vs. reciprocal space), a further difference is the choice of the free variable, which is the constraining field ${\bf B}^{\text{C}}_{i}$ in our method, while in Grotheer's et al. approach~\cite{Grotheer:2001db,Grotheer:2000gp} it is the cone-angle.
+The transverse field method has a better scaling with respect to the size of the system than the frozen magnon method has, since the number of determined variables is equal to the number of magnetic atoms for each calculation, while in the latter method only a single variable is determined in each calculation.
+While the constraining fields in the transverse field method are converged self-consistently, which is computationally more demanding compared to non-self consistent methods, this is compensated well by the fact that the constraining fields are robust quantities that are usually much faster to converge with respect to the computational parameters than small total energy differences.~\cite{Kurz}